mdavezac/LaDa/sphinx-doc/source/userguide/vasp/reading.rst

 :py:func:`lada.crystal.read.poscar` will read both VASP_ 4 and 5 POSCAR_
 formats.
 However, in the former case, it is important to include the species in the POSCAR_, since those are actually missing from the file.
-If the POSCAR_ file contains dynamic attributes, that information is stored in an explicitly created ``freeze`` attribute of each atom.
+If the POSCAR_ file contains dynamic attributes, that information is stored in each atom within an explicitly created ``freeze`` attribute.

 .. warning::

    The INCAR_ file does not contain all the information necessary to recreate a run.
 For instance, :py:attr:`~lada.vasp.functional.Vasp.kpoints` is not set correctly at this point.
-Nor can it re-create a functional with parameters such as :py:attr:`~lada.vasp.functional.Vasp.ediff_per_specie`.
+Nor can it re-create a functional with "enhanced" parameters such as :py:attr:`~lada.vasp.functional.Vasp.ediff_per_specie`.
    Hence, re-creating a functional from an INCAR of a previous LaDa run will not necessarily yield the exact same functional as that which created it in the first place.
+However, it will yield the exact same INCAR_ file.